-Researchers have explored the unique neural signature that is associated with false memories as well.
+Furthermore, researchers have explored the unique neural signature that is associated with false memories.
 In a recent study, Chadwick, Anjum, Kumaran, Schacter, Spiers, and Hassabis (2016) used fMRI to search for a neural code for false memories in the DRM paradigm.
 They manipulated the semantic overlap between studied items and critical lures from low to high.
-The computational analysis enabled them to test the neural overlap between DRM items and critical lures, corresponding to the semantic overlap between them.
+The computational analysis enabled them to test the neural overlap between DRM items and critical lures that corresponded to the semantic overlap between them.
 They found that patterns of activity in the temporal pole can predict false memories and that subject-specific temporal pole neural coding can predict individual false memories.

-However, researchers are cautious when it comes to applying neuroimaging techniques in the courtroom to identify an individual’s memory as true or false.
-First, neuroimaging studies in the lab normally examine true and false memories for simple stimuli such as words and pictures, and brain activations induced by simple stimuli might be very different from activations of rich events such as a crime (Schacter & Loftus, 2013).
-What’s more, although researchers found neural differences between true and false memories, those differences are based on the summaries of brain activities in a group of participants, making it hard to apply the results to a single participant (Van de Ven, Otgaar, & Howe, in press).
-Recently there are studies showing neural decoding of individual (false) memories (e.g., Chadwick et al., 2016), but the differentiation between false and true memories is at present far from 100% accurate.
-Still, as neuroimaging techniques develop and more complex stimuli are examined, it looks promising to distinguish false from true memories at the neural level, particularly because it is almost impossible to distinguish false from true memories at the behavioral level (Bernstein & Loftus, 2009).
+However, researchers are cautious when it comes to applying neuroimaging techniques in a courtroom to identify an individual’s memory as true or false.
+Firstly, neuroimaging studies conducted in a laboratory normally examine true and false memories for simple stimuli such as words and pictures.
+In addition, brain activations induced by simple stimuli might be very different from activations of rich events such as a crime (Schacter & Loftus, 2013).
+Furthermore, although researchers have found neural differences between true and false memories, those differences are based on the summaries of brain activities in a group of participants, thus, making it difficult to apply the results to a single participant (Van de Ven, Otgaar, & Howe, in press).
+Recently, although studies have shown neural decoding of individual (false) memories (e.g., Chadwick et al., 2016), presently the differentiation between false and true memories is not completely accurate.
+However, as neuroimaging techniques develop and more complex stimuli are examined, it appears promising that false from true memories will be distinguished at the neural level, particularly because it is almost impossible to distinguish false from true memories at the behavioral level (Bernstein & Loftus, 2009).

-Conclusions and Future Directions for China
+Conclusions and future directions for China

-We reviewed two types of false memories (exogenous vs. endogenous) and their possible consequences in eyewitness testimony.
-Exogenous false memories may occur after people receive external misinformation, which can be suggestive questions or gestures during interview, misleading information pre- or post-lineup identification, or false information from a co-witness.
-Endogenous false memories are generated by internal cognitive mechanisms without external misleading information, and can be inflated by negative emotion and high arousal.
-Overall, false memories can lead to wrong descriptions of the perpetrator or the crime that may guide the investigation into a wrong direction, or more directly, cause eyewitnesses to misidentify an innocent person as the perpetrator.
-We also reviewed that designated interview protocols such as the CI, blind lineup administration, and post-warnings could prevent or lower the chance of false memory occurrence.
+Two types of false memories, namely, exogenous and endogenous false memories and the possible consequences of both in eyewitness testimony were examined.
+Exogenous false memories may occur after people receive external misinformation, which can include suggestive questions and gestures during interviews, misleading information in pre- or post-lineup identification and false information from a co-witness.
+Endogenous false memories are generated by internal cognitive mechanisms without external misleading information, and can be inflated by negative emotions and high arousal.
+In essence, false memories can result in incorrect descriptions of the perpetrator or the crime, which may result in the investigation pursuing the wrong direction or more directly, cause eyewitnesses to misidentify an innocent person as the perpetrator.
+Designated interview protocols such as the CI, blind lineup administration, and post-warnings that could prevent or lower the chance of false memory occurrence were explored.

-In returning now to the cases that were presented at the beginning, we may find several factors very relevant to what we have reviewed here.
-For example, Haisheng Zhang was not only misidentified by the victim, but also by three other teenage girls who lived in the same village.
-Being co-witnesses who knew each other well, the girls probably talked to each other and reached memory conformity in the end.
-Moreover, Zhang’s lawyer presented evidence at the court that the police said to the girls to “look carefully at the shoes” during the lineup identification, which might be a suggestive hint, but the court seems to have overlooked this and convicted Zhang as guilty of rape.
+When considering the cases that were presented in the introduction, several factors that are extremely relevant to what has been examined in the rest of the review are prevalent.
+Haisheng Zhang was not only misidentified by the victim, but also by three other teenage girls who lived in the same village.
+Being co-witnesses who knew each other well, the girls probably had spoken with each other and eventually reached memory conformity.
+Furthermore, Zhang’s lawyer presented evidence in the court that the police had told the girls to “look carefully at the shoes” during the lineup identification.
+This may be regarded as a suggestive hint, which the court appeared to have overlooked and therefore, convicted Zhang as guilty of rape.